Native American Stone Tools

 B.P.
 Means Before Present (the actual age of the artifact)

-By Pre-European, I mean before Europeans arrived in 1492ish
+By Pre-European contact, I mean before Europeans arrived in 1492ish

 ITEM # SIZE in inches DESCRIPTION, APPROX. AGE PRICE US$ PHOTO